kaeedo/Scrutiny/README.md

 The possible custom operations are:

 - `name`: Name of the state.
 Required
-- `localState`: A type to store some local state.
-Will be recreated everytime this page object is entered
 - `onEnter`: Function to run when entering this page.
 Only one allowed
 - `onExit`: Function to run when exiting this page.
 Only one allowed
 - `transition`: Possible transition.
 Define how to transition to the next state, as well as which state to navigate to.
 Any number of transitions allowed
 - `action`: Possible action.
 Define function to run while in this page state.
 Any number of actions allowed
-- `exitAction`: After scrutiny traverses the graph of possible states, will pick a single exit action defined in any state to navigate to and finish the test with

 A `page` looks like this: